 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE ebs-sc (default) ebs.csi.aws.com Delete WaitForFirstConsumer false 41s

 StorageClass is not set as default, add the following annotation to the

 annotations: storageclass.kubernetes.io/is-default-class: "true"

 Before you attach clusters, you need to create one or more Workspaces, and we recommend that you also create Projects within your Workspaces.
 Workspaces give you a logical way to represent your teams and specific configurations.
 Projects let you define one or more clusters as a group to which Kommander pushes a common configuration.
 Grouping your existing clusters in Kommander projects and workspaces makes managing their platform services and resources easier and supports monitoring and logging.

-See this table of platform applications that Kommander provides by default.
+See this table of platform services that Kommander provides by default.

 Attaching existing AWS and EKS clusters

 Attaching an existing, Amazon-provisioned cluster requires that the cluster be fully configured and running.
 The suggested default cluster configuration includes a control plane pool containing three (3) m5.xlarge nodes and a worker pool containing four (4) m5.2xlarge nodes.

 Consider the additional resource requirements for running the platform services you want Kommander to manage, and ensure that your existing clusters comply.